The Robens Icefall Pro 600 is a warm sleeping bag with the new MicroThermo Ball insulation - a potential replacement for down.

-Robens sent me over a review sample of this sleeping bag to try it out.
+Robens sent me a review sample of this sleeping bag to try out.

 While you can get slightly smaller packs with some down sleeping bags, the Robens Icefall Pro 600 bag comes in a size that will easily fit in a bottom of a backpack.

 To me, this feels like a four-season sleeping bag.
-Both in looks with the amount of insulation, and when using it.
-It’s quite warm 🙂
+Both in looks with the amount of insulation and when using it.
+It's pretty warm :-)

 After getting the sleeping bag out of the stuff sack, the bag filled out straightaway.
 I was very impressed with how such a large insulated bag could fit in such a small pack.

 Another feature of this sleeping bag is the central zip instead of running down the side.